francescogerardomarra/its/learning/databases/relational/jpa/entity/mapping/entity-mapping/column/data-mapping/types/binary/clob/clob.md

 - it is a **varying-length character string** that can be up to 2,147,483,647 characters long;
 - the length is given in number characters for `CLOB` unless one of the suffixes K, M, or G is given;
 - it is used to store unicode character-based data, such as large documents in any character set.
+- **this data type is supported by these technologies:**
+    - Oracle
+    - PostgreSQL